asheliahut/advent-code-runner/README.md

 # Advent of Code 2023

 This repository contains solutions for the Advent of Code 2023 puzzles, written in TypeScript.
+The application will not run under windows unless using WSL.

 ## Project Structure